NB. Dette indhold er kun tilgængeligt på engelsk

 Part 3: HL extension—global interactions (HL only)

 There are three compulsory topics in the HL extension “Geographic perspectives—global interactions”.
-This part requires 60 teaching hours.

 • Power, places and networks